ramkumar-yoganathan/Marathon/README.md

 # Marathon
-C# based test suite runner for Unified Functional Testing tool
+A C# based launcher utility to schedule UFT/QTP test suites with detailed reporting capabilities like Steps, Custom Report, Native Report and Playback video.